sagemath/trac_to_gh/Issue 1338.md

 }
 ```

-Changing assignee from mhansen to mabshoff.
+Changing assignee from @mwhansen to mabshoff.